wilmixjemin8/Web/README.md

 WEB
 ---

-WEB   is   the  Most  Standard  Technology for  WEB  invented  by  wilmix  jemin  j  in  JDollar at
+WEB   is   the  Most  Standard  Technology for  WEB  invented  by  wilmix  jemin  j  in  JAS at

   OCT  2015 to   develop  a    webpage.